musicmunky/NIST-SP-800-53-Toolkit/README.md

 ### Raw docs

 The PDF and the XML file are pulled directly from the [NIST SP library](http://csrc.nist.gov/publications/PubsSPs.html).
 These are the unedited versions, and I've really just put them here for quick reference.
+Feel free to use it however you see fit.
+I'm going to try my best to keep it up-to-date.

+**_Coming soon_**: I'm building out a simple, browser-based way to navigate all the information here.
+A web app-ified version of the docs, if you will.
+Stay tuned for a link (once I figure out hosting), and a separate repo with all the code.

 ### MySQL exports